-Chemistry paper 2 – the rate and extent of chemical change / organic chemistry / chemical analysis / using resources.
+Chemistry paper 2 – the rate and extent of chemical change / organic chemistry / using resources.

-P2 – forces / waves / magnetism and electromagnetism.
+Physics paper 2 - forces / magnetism and electromagnetism

 Any repeats in modules between year groups are due to the slightly different order we taught them in 2020 during lockdown.